Sopitta/grumpy-or-smile-with-YOLOv5/README.md

 # Grumpy or smiley face detection with YOLOv5

-This project applies YOLOv5 to detect wheter a face (especially my face :D) is grumpy or smiley.
+This project applies YOLOv5 from https://github.com/ultralytics/yolov5 to detect wheter a face (especially my face :D) is grumpy or smiley.
 The code follows and adapts from https://www.youtube.com/watch?v=tFNJGim3FXw by Nicholas Renotte.
 ## Pretrianed model